mfindrik/complex_problems/README.md

 # Computational complexity
-This repository contains pieces of codes for solving some complex computational problems.
+This repository will contain pieces of codes for solving some complex computational problems.

 ## Introduction